louhenheimo/raati/README.md

 ```
 mkdir logs
 ```
-You can now start the Digiraati at dev mode
+You can now start the Raati at dev mode

 ```
 npm run dev
 ```
-Digiraati is now running at https://localhost:1443
+Raati is now running at https://localhost:1443

 Congratulations! :)